 Not only does the engine build the chords based on the inversion you play in the chord area, but when you play in the harmonic shift area it will judge which inversion it plays based on the chord that came before it, the chord quality on the key you're in and the position of the chord you're triggering in that key.
-This ensures that transitions are smooth and harmonically correct.
+This ensures that transitions are smooth and harmonically correct, especially important to creating evolving motifs.